krovs/oscp-writeups/docs/PWK Challenges/secura.md

 ![](assets/Pasted%20image%2020250212000241.png)

-We find charlotte who is member of Remote management users so we can rdp with it.
+We find Charlotte, who is a member of the Remote Management Users group, so we can RDP with her account.

 ![](assets/Pasted%20image%2020250212000520.png)